Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Introduction

 \section{Introduction}

 Images acquired from image sensors frequently exhibit noise caused by hardware malfunctions and various environmental factors.
 In this context, noise denotes unpredictable fluctuations in brightness, intensity, or color information within a digital image~\cite{diwakar2018review, paul2022modified}.
 Image denoising is pivotal for eliminating these distortions from a given input image, aiming to generate a more refined and clearer image~\cite{elad2023image, izadi2023image}.
 The denoising process is essential for accurate image analysis and benefits both human interpretation and machine learning (ML)-based assessments~\cite{wang2022adaptive}.
-ML-based methods comprise supervised, semisupervized, and unsupervised learning methods~\cite{nagavelli2022machine}.

-An autoencoder (AE) stands out as an unsupervised learning model designed for input reconstruction using a neural network (NN) model.
+An autoencoder (AE) is an unsupervised neural network model designed for reconstructing its input through a learned latent representation.
 This class of models demonstrates notable versatility, particularly in the group of learning representations~\cite{abiodun2018state}.
 AEs encompass numerous successful variants, including the variational autoencoder (VAE), convolutional autoencoder (CAE), and denoising autoencoder, as discussed in~\cite{sagha2017stacked}.
 They operate by mapping the input to a lower-dimensional space (latent space).
 These encoding and decoding steps are subsequently used to accurately reconstruct the original image.
 However, the latent space in AE encounters challenges in accurately capturing complex, nonlinear relationships among data points.
-Moreover, it prioritizes common data points, leaving gaps in the latent space for less frequent data samples and limiting diversity and usability for tasks such as regeneration.
+Moreover, it often prioritizes frequent data patterns, resulting in sparse or poorly structured latent representations that underrepresent rare samples.
+This can reduce effectiveness in generative or reconstruction tasks~\cite{Leeb2021ExploringTL}.